yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 Handler are grouped, we use `Data.Text` and our views are in templates.
 It is now time to make a slightly more complex example.

-## Protected input
+## Repeat

 Let's make another minimal application.
-You should see a form containing a Text Field and a validation button.
+You should see a form containing a text field and a validation button.
 When you click, the next page present you the content you entered in the field.

 First, add a new route: